-With coronavirus forcing many businesses to close their doors, suspend trading, diversify or change the way they work, we’ve had a look at the £350bn worth of support packages being made available to help start-ups and established businesses through this difficult period.
+With coronavirus forcing many businesses to close their doors, suspend trading, diversify or change the way they work, some now for a second time, we’ve had a look at the support packages being made available to help start-ups and established businesses through this difficult period.

-The Chancellor, Rishi Sunak, first announced a range of schemes during his maiden Budget, with many of these schemes now being rolled out and expanded upon as the business world deals with the effects of the pandemic.
-An outline of the measures being taken are below:
+The Chancellor, Rishi Sunak, first announced a range of schemes to support businesses during the first lockdown in his maiden Budget, with many of these schemes now being rolled out and expanded upon as the business world deals with the effects of the pandemic.
+An outline of the measures that have been taken are below:

 Coronavirus Business Interruption Loan Scheme (CBILS)